 Within a proposed time period of 20 days, the GAC reviews the GAC Quick Look Mechanism Committee recommended response and decides whether to agree or disagree (this could include referring issue back to Quick Look Mechanism Committee or the GAC deciding as a whole on a response).

-If the recommended response is agreed to, this response is communicated by the GAC secretariat on behalf of the GAC Chair to the GNSO Council liaison to the GAC who communicates this information to ICANN Staff responsible for developing the Issue Report as well as the GNSO Council.
+If the recommended response is agreed to, this response is communicated by the GAC secretariat on behalf of the GAC Chair to the GNSO Council liaison to the GAC who communicates this information to ICANN Staff responsible for developing the Issue Report as well as the GNSO Council and/or submitted to the public comment forum.

 The response from the GAC is incorporated in the Final Issue Report which is prepared following public comment on the Preliminary Issue Report and submitted to the GNSO Council for its consideration.